gkampiotis/learning-to-code-documentation/README.md

-This is the documentation of the process of me learning to build stuff on the internet.
+This is the documentation (first three months) of the process of me learning to build stuff on the internet.
 I had no knowledge of coding so I started from the very basics.

   <h2>First Steps.
-Having fun is required.</h2>
+Having fun is required</h2>

 I started with [Processing](https://processing.org/), a Java-based framework.
 Processing is suitable for digital media creations.
 At first I started learning the basics (variables, functions, etc).
 I followed the tutorials from [fun programming](https://funprogramming.org/) which is well made and easy to follow along.
 First few weeks I was making simple drawings and mini-animations of basic shapes or text.